moby/moby/docs/reference/commandline/service.md

-  inspect     Display detailed information on one or more services logs        Fetch the logs of a service ls          List services ps          List the tasks of a service rm          Remove one or more services scale       Scale one or multiple replicated services update      Update a service
+  inspect     Display detailed information on one or more services logs        Fetch the logs of a service ls          List services ps          List the tasks of one or more services rm          Remove one or more services scale       Scale one or multiple replicated services update      Update a service